jhickner/smtp-mail/README.md

 For more complicated scenarios or for adding attachments or CC/BCC addresses you can import ```Network.Mail.Mime``` and construct ```Mail``` objects manually.

-### Caveat

-You will encounter authentication errors if you try to connect to an SMTP server that expects SSL.
-If that's what you're looking to do, try [HaskellNet-SSL](http://hackage.haskell.org/package/HaskellNet-SSL).

 ### Thanks